 "With the ninth pick in the 2018 NBA Draft, the New York Knicks select Kevin Knox, from the University of Kentucky."
 NBA commissioner Adam Silver read on draft night.

-Immediately following was a course of boos rang in the Barclays Center.
+Immediately following was a chorus of boos rang in the Barclays Center.
 At the time, New York Knicks fans did not understand the decision.
 As Knox was on stage taking his picture with his hat and jersey, Knicks fans could be heard chanting, "We want Porter!"

 How did Knox handle it?
 Like a pro.

 "I like that.
 That is motivation.
 A lot [of people] in the city want Porter, but I'm ready to work.
 I'm ready get to the organization and try to win some games."
 Knox told ESPN reporter Maria Taylor.

 Even thought it is early in his career, Knicks fans have changed their tune a little when it comes to Knox.

 July 7, 2018.
 The Knicks took on the Atlanta Hawks in their first game of the 2018 Las Vegas Summer League.
 Knox's introduction to the league included 22 points, eight rebounds and two assists in 30 minutes of action.
 Knox would shot 8 of 20 from the field and hit one three pointer.

 How would Knox follow that up?
 Against the Utah Jazz, Knox shot 33.3 percent, finishing the game with 19 points, five rebounds and two assists.
 Knox hit seven free throw out of the eight attempts and added two steals to his resume.

 In the 109-92 loss to the Los Angeles Lakers, Knox would have another great performance.
 Knox scored 29 points with nine rebounds and two assists.
 His seven turnovers may be a bit of a concern but, following this performance the Knicks knew they have something special.